Segra Stadium to Host Comedy Show July 27th

 Fayetteville Woodpeckers News Release

-Segra Stadium will host 'Comedy in the Club' on Saturday, July 27th at 8 p.m in the AEVEX Veterans Club Lounge.
+FAYETTEVILLE, N.C. - Segra Stadium will host 'Comedy in the Club' on Saturday, July 27 th at 8 p.m in the AEVEX Veterans Club Lounge.
 The show is headlined by comedian Mike Mello and will be preceded by the feature act, comedian RJ Jurgensen.
 In addition, opening the show will be comedians Greg Capra and Jalen Montanez.
 Bios for each comedian can be found below.

 Tickets for the show are $40 or two for $75 and seating is first come, first serve.
 Your ticket includes admission into the show and one drink voucher good for wine, beer, or soda.
 Tickets are available now at fayettevillewoodpeckers.com or at the box office at Segra Stadium and are limited to the first 120 patrons that purchase.